Sri Aurobindo International School, Hyderabad

 Sri Aurobindo International School, Hyderabad is a school located in Hyderabad, Telangana.
+The main campus is located in Vidyanagar, Osmania University road and its affiliated to ICSE board, it offers education from Nursery to 10+2, their other campus which is located in Jangaon which is around 90 KMS from Uppal(Hyderabad).
+This Jangaon campus is residential school where class IV to Class IX is offered and its affiliated to CBSE board.
+The school is well-known for not requiring students to wear uniforms because they value the uniqueness of each child.
 The school is named in honor of philosopher Sri Aurobindo.

 Prefectorial system

 Each year, a centralized prefectorial body is set up to ensure proper functioning of the school body.
 The board consists of the School President and School Captain, with a deputy Vice-Captain to assist.
 They lead a group of prefects, including high post holders like the school sports secretaries, the house captains and captains of other activities, along with the other prefects.
 The students of class 10 hold the majority of the posts.

 All posts except for the post of the school captain and the school president are elected directly by high school students.
 Together, the post holders make up the Students' Council.

 The school has four houses or sub-groups: Perfection (white), Power (red), Harmony (pink), and Wisdom (yellow).
 Students are divided into these houses and participate in Inter House competitions.